 Take a dip in the heated rock pools, lather your face up with the natural silica and enjoy the gorgeous experience.
-It really is one of the hottest things to do in Iceland.
+It is one of the hottest things to do in Iceland.

 3.)
 Stokksnes Peninsula

-Nowadays, this peaceful and serene landscape that is watched over by Vestra-Horn, the towering mountain that dominates this picturesque landscape.
+Nowadays, this peaceful and serene landscape is watched over by Vestra-Horn, the towering mountain that dominates this picturesque landscape.

 4.)
 The fumarole fields of Namafjall

 This opening of the Earth’s crust is one iconic area to visit in Namafjall.
 Make sure not to get too close as the steam is piping hot and not to be messed around with.